Are you an entrepreneur who isn’t dreaming of dominating a market?

 While the temptation to start your big dream with a broad set of offerings might be great, we’d like to present you with reasons why we believe an initially focused offering is a faster path to success.

-- Keep infrastructure costs low.
-Every business needs some equipment and infrastructure established.
+Every business needs some equipment and infrastructure.
 Also, there will be ongoing development costs.
 The higher your expenses, the more you’ll need from investors.
 And the larger your infrastructure, the higher the odds that you won’t get things right the first time.
+You can go with traditional banks, equipment loans, equipment lease, and personal loans if you need financing.

 Remember that most people can confidently and competently accomplish one thing at a time, and most customers are only looking for one thing at a time.
 After you saturate the market with your focused offering, then you will have the time and resources to broaden your offering.